2010 Northern Hemisphere heat waves

-More than 55,000 people died during the heat wave in Russia.
+More than 55,000 people died during the heat wave in Russia, making it the 6th deadliest natural disaster of its decade, only months after the 2010 Haiti earthquake.
 The World Meteorological Organization stated that the heat waves, droughts and flooding events fit with predictions based on global warming for the 21st century, include those based on the Intergovernmental Panel on Climate Change's 2007 4th Assessment Report.
 Some climatologists argue that these weather events would not have happened if the atmospheric carbon dioxide was at pre-industrial levels.